 This Caravan Park is located in the centre of Town.
 Situated behind a garage where you receive discount fuel, it is a rather small park with caravan & camping sites, and brick cabins.
 A back gate makes it a short walk to the supermarket and the main street.

-The sites were lawned and you could choose between powered and unpowered.
+The sites were lawned and you could choose between powered and unpowered sites.
 A clean amenities block, Camp Kitchen, BBQ's, Laundry and Free Wifi, plus Pets are allowed on a leash.

-We found this to be one of the quieter parks in Glen Innes, as being in the centre of town, the Semi-Trailers have to be travelling slow, making it much quieter.
+We found this to be one of the quieter parks in Glen Innes, as being in the centre of town the Semi-Trailers have to be travelling slow which makes it much quieter.
 The caravan park is located on the New England Highway, a very busy main route to Sydney.

 If we return, this will be the park we will stay at again.

 It is a Top Tourist Park and has won many awards.